Parking on verges and footpaths

 Process to provide an exemption or implement a scheme to permit verge parking

 The procedure for amending and/or making TROs is set down in statute.
 This requires specific consultation, publication of proposals in local newspapers and specified objection periods.
-Implementation may be expedited where the traffic authority wish to carry out an "experimental scheme of traffic control" and make and/or amend TROs under Section 9 RTRA.
+Implementation may be sped up where the traffic authority wish to carry out an "experimental scheme of traffic control" and make and/or amend TROs under Section 9 RTRA.
 This defers certain elements of the process although the overall timescale and costs to make the experimental TRO permanent are not reduced.

 The whole TRO process can take between 12 and 26 weeks and the cost of promoting the TRO is likely to be in the region of £3,000 - £5,000.
 The additional cost of providing signing and lining to make the TRO enforceable, together with any other costs for physical measures to prevent verge damage could be significant and will depend on the specific site details.